- Type of Publication: Guideline

 Management.
 At least once a year on a FRFI- wide basis by

-the CAMLO to Senior Management and the Board.
+the CAMLO to Senior Management.

 The following meanings apply in this Guideline: